kaizau/lucid/README.md

 @include grid-classes(true, 'grid-', 'gutterless-');
 ```

-#Your thoughts?
+#Your Turn

 Love it?
 Hate it?
 Bugs?
 Suggestions?

-[Let me know.](https://github.com/ezYZ/lucid/issues) Thanks for stopping by.
+[I'd love to know.](https://github.com/ezYZ/lucid/issues) Thanks for stopping by!

 \-Y